CuyZ/Valinor/docs/pages/project/upgrading.md

 Note that a lot of error messages related to invalid scalar values mapping now have a specific code, where it used to be `unknown`.

+### Removed classes and interfaces

+The following classes/interfaces were part of the initial release but were unused by the library.
+Although no one should have used them, they were part of the public API so removing them is a breaking change.

+- `\CuyZ\Valinor\Mapper\Source\IdentifiableSource`

 ### Full list of breaking changes

 - Removed `\CuyZ\Valinor\Mapper\MappingError::node()`